spencerderecat/site/README.md

 - **Groovy Pastel Theme** - Colorful tie-dye background with animated gradients
 - **Bubble Letter Typography** - "SPENCER" displayed in massive colorful bubble letters
-- **Interactive Buttons** - Four themed buttons for About, Music, Surf, and Moments
+- **Interactive Buttons** - Four themed buttons for About, Music, Surf, and Other
 - **Responsive Design** - Works on desktop and mobile devices
 - **Smooth Animations** - Hover effects and transitions throughout